-Activated Charcoal: A Potent Toxin Absorber and Digestive AidBack in 1831, the distinguished Professor Touery, of the French Academy of Medicine, drank a lethal dose of strychnine in front of his colleagues and -to their amazement- survived unharmed.
+Activated Charcoal: A Potent Toxin Absorber and Digestive AidBack in 1831, the distinguished chemist Professor Touery, of the French Academy of Medicine, drank a lethal dose of strychnine in front of his colleagues and -to their amazement- survived unharmed.
 He had combined the deadly poison with activated charcoal.

 Long before the 19th century, thousands of years ago, both the ancient Egyptians and the Greeks used it as a multi-purpose poison and disease antidote.

-Activated Charcoal is a 100% natural product, obtained from the carbonisation of organic matter like hardwood, coconut, bamboo, peat moss, olive pits, coconut shells, sawdust etc. It begins as regular charcoal and is then activated with oxidizing gases, such as steam or air, at high temperatures.
+Activated Charcoal is a 100% natural product, obtained from the carbonisation of organic matter like hardwood, coconut, bamboo, peat moss, olive pits, coconut shells, sawdust etc. It begins as regular charcoal and is then activated with oxidising gases, steam or air, at high temperatures.
 Its vast system of microscopic pores traps toxic chemicals and speeds their elimination from the digestive system.
 The toxic substances attach to the surface of the charcoal and, because charcoal is not "digested," it stays inside the gastro-intestinal tract and eliminates toxins during bowel movement.

 Modern research has confirmed most of the ancient health uses for charcoal and has discovered new ones.
 It is a popular ingredient in colon cleansing products and highly recommended for:

 - Overall body detoxification